 How to manually wind your watch

-Rotate the crown counterclockwise, which can be found at the 3 o’clock.
+Rotate the crown counterclockwise, which can be found at the 3 o’clock position.
 This will pull the crown out, then you can start turning it clockwise.
 You will know once it is fully wound when you start to feel resistance.
 You should ideally be winding it from time to time to ensure accuracy.

 Here is another great tip.
 When storing your watch at night, it is recommended to adjust it’s position to the following methods to help compensate the time lost/gained: